top of page

 To achieve the most cost-efficient operating environment, we employ an Online Home-Based Operating Model.
 Working from home remote from a centralized location is becoming the new normal.
 Many employees have become happier working from home electing not to return to their former workplace.
 As Bluebird Awards mature, we believe we can find competent staff and volunteers excited about working with us online from home.
 Even from other countries.

-The key for Bluebird Awards is to develop a database of Covid-19 decedent's families and sponsors by reaching out encouraging them apply for Bluebird Awards.
-With most deaths happening to people under age 60 at two children per family, we estimate 5,000-10,000 children in the United States were left with one parent (or none) in the first year of the pandemic.
+The key for Bluebird Awards is to reach out to Covid-19 families and sponsors encouraging them apply for Bluebird Awards.
+With most deaths happening to people under age 60 at two children per family, we estimate 5,000-10,000 children in the United States were with one parent (or none) in the first year of the pandemic.
 Going into 2022, there are now over 140,000 orphan children in the United States.
 Worldwide the number is over 2,500,000 to date.

 Our IRS 501c3 Approval Letter enables us to raise tax-deductible donations to fund Bluebird Awards.
 The Medical Workers Scholarship Fund, DBA Bluebird Awards, will target wealthy families, corporations, unions, foundations, government grants, fundraising events and others for financial support.